 - Other discounts.
 Qualifying for other discounts can help save you money, like buying online or being accident free.

 What about classic motorcycle insurance?

-Classic motorcycle insurance is usually available for motorbikes more than 15 to 25 years old.
+Classic motorcycle insurance is usually available for bikes more than 15 to 25 years old.
 Some may also have special requirements concerning the frequency or purpose of use.
 This typically includes the benefits of comprehensive insurance alongside the usual advantages of classic vehicle insurance, such as choice of repairer, salvage rights and more.